If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 How to Serve Rental Notices

-Can notices be served via email or text?
+Can notices be served via email, text or verbally?

 No. All notices must be in writing (hard copy).
 Emails, texts, and verbal notices are NOT considered to be proper written notice.
 All communication must be backed up with a hard copy.